yupseth/React-video-streaming-platformUI/README.md

 - The data is persistent on page reload
 - It uses react-youtube to show the trailer (if existing)

-> The autoplay function could be inconsistent at times, as react-youtube prevents it while the video is unmuted.
+> The autoplay function could be inconsistent at times, as modern broswers prevent it while the video is unmuted.
 However, I managed to bypass it by keeping autoplay active and using a setTimeout to unmute the video after a few moments.

 ### The Footer Section